Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Low scale dark seesaw with gauge symmetry

-The $U(1)_X$ symmetry is broken by nonzero vev of $\Phi$ to a remnant $Z_2$ symmetry under which $\Psi_{L, R}, \eta , \chi$ are odd while all other fields are even as a result the lightest among $\Psi_{L, R}$, $\eta$ and $\chi$ can gives rise to a viable DM candidate.
-Light neutrino mass arises at one loop level via the diagram shown in figure \ref{Fig0a}.
+The light neutrino mass arises at one loop level via the diagram shown in figure \ref{Fig0a}.
 The contribution to light neutrino mass can be estimated, in the mass insertion approximation \cite{Nomura:2017vzp}, to be